What is the Six Thinking Hats technique by Edward De Bono?

-The basic idea behind the Six Thinking Hats is the idea that most people think and reason in a specific way based on their personality type.
+The basic premise behind the Six Thinking Hats is that most people think and reason in a specific way based on their personality type.
 This means that a more emotional person may generate ideas differently than a more analytical person, and vice-versa.
 Similarly a pessimist will approach a situation very differently than an optimist.

 The six types of “Thinking Hats” are: